bcobb/brew_dg/README.md

 Homebrew Dependency Graphs.

 BrewDG allows you to visualize your homebrew package dependencies.
-It can also take a list of packages, and give you those packages, with each package preceeded by its dependencies (and its dependencies will be preceeded by _its_ dependencies, and so forth).
+It can also take a list of packages, and give you those packages, with each package preceeded by its dependencies (and its dependencies will be preceeded by _its_ dependencies, and so forth - see the [Example](#listing-stuff)).

 ## Installation